-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At UNCA, approximately 50% of students took out student loans averaging $6,070 a year.
-That adds up to $24,280 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UNCA, approximately 52% of students took out student loans averaging $6,119 a year.
+That adds up to $24,476 over four years for those students.

-The student loan default rate at UNCA is 7.6%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at UNCA is 5.8%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.